maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 ## Demo

-I go to maciejpedzi.ch, click the the analytics link in the header, show stats and move on.
+_I go to maciejpedzi.ch, click the the analytics link in the header, show stats and move on.
 I click the Gitea link on my website's footer.
 Show off some repos' pages, but catsof.tech and six-degs-of-f1 in particular.
-For each repo click on the website link, briefly explain and show off the app.
+For each repo click on the website link, briefly explain and show off the app_.

 ## My network's diagram and its quick breakdown